ApoB Safety and Guidelines: Can It Be Too Low? How Often to Test?

 Do current medical guidelines recommend ApoB testing for everyone?

-No. Current major guidelines offer lukewarm endorsement at best.
+American guidelines remain more conservative.
 The 2018 ACC/AHA cholesterol guidelines stated that ApoB “may be measured” in certain circumstances but didn’t recommend routine use.
-This tepid language reflects guideline committee conservatism about changing established practice, even when evidence supports the change (Sniderman, 2019).
+This tepid language reflects guideline committee conservatism about changing established practice, even when evidence supports the change.

 The most progressive stance comes from the 2024 National Lipid Association consensus statement, which advocates for ApoB as a preferred marker over LDL-C. This expert consensus argues that evidence now supports routine ApoB use, particularly in people with diabetes, metabolic syndrome, high triglycerides, or established cardiovascular disease.
 But consensus statements don’t carry the weight of formal guidelines (Soffer et al., 2024).